siusoon/Throb/README.md

 ## Setting:
 The project is run in such an environment:
-- Raspiberry PI 4 with node installed
+- Raspiberry PI 4 with node installed and Firefox ESR (as it works well for full screen without the menu bar + auto download file in the default download folder)
 - ESPON Dot-Matrix Printer LQ350 (24 PIN): the printer driver can be installed via CUPS `sudo apt-get install cups`

 ## How it works: